cchua06/promptevaluator/README.md

 ## Description

 A web app that can be used to provide custom feedback to evaluate user prompts to a LLM.
+It has a participant view and an admin view to see collated user prompts.
 The frontend is build on React, and the backend uses NodeJS.
-The service is being hosted as a POC on Render (https://promptevaluator-umx3.onrender.com/).
-It has a participant view and an admin view to see collated user prompts.
+It's deployed using Docker and GCP (https://prompt-checker.tm8.dev/).
+Admin view: (https://prompt-checker.tm8.dev/admin).

 ## Production Deployment (GCP VM)